 This project is comprised of portraits of old, abandoned houses along the coast of Northern Norway and Iceland.

-These buildings share a common cultural heritage, and the reasons for abandonment are very similar.
-The way of living in these areas have changed radically during the last decades, with a corresponding population decrease.
-Mainly due to changes in fisheries, demographics as well as general centralization of industries and other services.
+Through these photographs I attempt to convey the soul of these buildings and the memory of a culture where the reasons for abandonment are very similar.
+The way of living in these areas have changed radically during the last decades, mainly due to structural changes in the fishery industry, changes in demographics as well as general centralization of industries and other services.

 For every house I discover, given that it resonates with my emotions and curiosity in some way, I always try to gather as much background information on the building as possible.
 For instance, who lived there, their history and the reasons for abandonment - usually by getting in touch with locals, often accompanied with some good old boiled coffee.
 I remember one such encounter in Lofoten better than others.
 After a long visit this charming, elderly fellow somehow summarized my project in one short sentence: "houses need people, and people need their house."
 (Norwegian proverb).

 As Gustav Borgersen, art critic in the newspaper Addresseavisen, put it: “Molnes’ project Entropy is an impressive body of work consisting of motifs with strong contrasts, powerful landscapes, the ruins of a house, the sea. […] With the facade facing the landscape, but with an open and vulnerable backside, they could also function as a poetic expression for a more psychologically oriented narrative.
 Molnes' images open up a wealth of associations.

 The combination of natural motifs with traces of man-made objects, not least buildings, is often described in art history as a feature of Romantic art.
 Here the artists can evoke moods that remind us that man is transitory, but that nature is eternal.

 In Molnes’ photographs, we often find the opposite, as in one becoming aware that the house does not fit in.”